 The humanities are a central part of a college education.
 Studying literature, philosophy, and history strengthens valuable skills in research, communication, and careful thought.
 It exposes us to powerful ideas that broaden our horizons and help us reflect on how to live.

-The humanities are a springboard for thinking about issues like these with clarity and insight—not only in the classroom but in all of life’s arenas.
+The humanities are a springboard for thinking about issues like these with clarity and insight—in the classroom and in all of life’s arenas.
 As a forum for addressing these deep questions we all face, the Humanities Core provides students with experiences that form the foundations of purposeful careers and meaningful lives.